Spanish Ladies: Origins

 A broadside ballad by the name "Spanish Ladies" was registered in the English Stationer's Company on December 14, 1624.
-Roy Palmer writes that the oldest text he has seen is from the 1796 logbook of HMS Nellie.
+A version of the song from 1769 is included in a collection of songs written in a ship's logbook used by a number of vessels sailing from Dartmouth, Massachusetts under Peter Pease.
+This version is reported by the folk song scholar Roy Palmer to be the oldest text he has seen.

 After their victory over the Grande Armée, these soldiers were returned to Britain but forbidden to bring their Spanish wives, lovers, and children with them.

 The song predates the proper emergence of the sea shanty.
 Shanties were the work songs of merchant sailors, rather than naval ones.
 However, in his 1840 novel Poor Jack, Captain Frederick Marryat reports that the song "Spanish Ladies"—though once very popular—was "now almost forgotten" and he included it in whole in order to "rescue it from oblivion".
 The emergence of shanties in the mid-19th century then revived its fortunes, to the point where it is now sometimes included as a "borrowed song" within the genre.